kblocksio/portal/gallery/kblocks/networked-workload/README.md

-# Workload
+# Networked Workload
-A Kubernetes Custom Resource Definition (CRD) for managing workloads.
+A Kubernetes Custom Resource Definition (CRD) for managing workloads that are connected to a network (private or public).

 ## Options
 - `image` (string, required): The container image to use.
 This is a mandatory field that specifies the Docker image which the container will run.